wisdom2608/github-codebuild-dhr/README.md

-# codebuild
-Using AWS Codebuild to build and push a Docker image to Docker Hub repository with github as a source provider.
+# codebuild: Using AWS Codebuild to build and push a Docker image to Docker Hub repository with github as a source provider.